fabianishere/slf4n/README.md

 $ npm install --save slf4n
 ```
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT license.
 More information can be found in `LICENSE`.